JS4-14/Cybersecurity-Portfolio/SOC-Portfolio/reflections.md

 - How does reputation scoring work?
 - How does PowerShell execute malicious payloads?
 - What happens after malware establishes persistence?

+# SOC REPORT 3: UNUSUAL LOGIN ACTIVITY

+## What I did well

+- Compared to Report 2:

+    - I looked at multiple sources of evidence instead of only focusing on one
+    - I started to consider logs anf determining their implications

+---

+## Mistakes I Made

+- I treated every event equally rather than asking myself which events changed my understanding of the incident
+- I slipped back into conclusions mentioning a
+3rd party
+- I drew to a conclusion to quick when it came to Alternate Explanations, ruling out too quick